codepath/android_guides/Defining-The-ActionBar.md

 }
 ```

 Entries in the action bar are typically called actions.
-Use this method to inflate a menu resource that defines all the action items within a `res/menu` xml file, for example:
+Use this method to inflate a menu resource that defines all the action items within a `res/menu` xml file, as shown in the example below.
+Do not copy the example below into your own code unless the icon referred to, "@drawable/ic_compose," exists, or you will cause the "aadt.exe" error message described above.
+Do not copy the code into your own code unless you have defined a Java method to receive the onClick event, "onComposeAction".
+You would define this method in the Activity file.
+For the example below, a minimal declaration would be "public void onComposeAction(MenuItem menuItem) { }."

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android" >